These nine fun Thanksgiving Day activities for kids and toddlers can make the day fun for everyone!

 Finally, to make it extra fun and challenging, set a timer!
 The team that finds and checks off the most items on the list is the winner!

 This is a fun outdoor game to get kids up and moving!

-This game is great for any ages!
+This game is great for any age!

 If you have a wide variety of ages and a big group of kids, you may want to divide them up into two groups based on their ages.

-Paint the clothespins a bright color, and allow to dry.
+Paint the clothespins a bright color, and allow them to dry.
 Attach two googly eyes and a small orange felt triangle to the bottom end on one side of the clothespin.